 Pre-training on large-scale data and then fine-tuning on downstream tasks has become a paradigm for text, vision, and audio tasks \cite{devlin2019bert,bao2021beit,baevski2020wav2vec}.
 In addition to the similarity in the pipeline paradigm, these pre-training models as well have close model structures: On one hand, most of them consist of the following components, \emph{\textbf{embedding}}, \emph{\textbf{encoder}}, \emph{\textbf{target embedding}}, \emph{\textbf{decoder}}, and \emph{\textbf{target}}, on the other hand, many modules in above components are shared among models of different modalities.
 For example, the transformer module (in encoder component) \cite{vaswani2017attention}, which is successful in the field of text, is increasingly being applied to the vision and audio modalities. \cite{dosovitskiy2020image,gulati2020conformer}.
 Table 1 lists the commonly used pre-training models and their modules.

-Homogeneity trend of pre-training models is becoming obvious, which makes it possible to integrate them into a uniform framework.
-An representative work in this direction is Huggingface Transformers \cite{wolf2020transformers}, which exploits a non-modular design mode.
+The trend towards homogeneity in pre-training models is becoming more apparent, which makes it possible to integrate them into a uniform framework.
+A representative work in this direction is Huggingface Transformers \cite{wolf2020transformers}, which exploits a non-modular design mode.
 For each pre-training model in Huggingface Transformers, several separate classes are created, and the code is not refactored with additional abstractions.
 Users can develop their pre-training models independently which is useful to collaborative development in the community.
 However, in this design mode, users need to implement the model from scratch when adding a new pre-training model, requiring considerable code work.
 In addition, with the increased number of pre-training models, the number of classes and lines of code also increases linearly.
 Codes with the same function may be written many times, which degrades the readability and maintainability of the project.